Surgeon General and Secretary

 Dr. Philip has served as interim director for three county health departments, and as interim bureau chief for the Department's Bureau of Communicable Diseases.
 She began her career with the department in Polk County where she served as medical director and served on the board of the Lakeland Volunteers in Medicine, through which she provided primary care to uninsured patients.

 Dr. Philip was recently named the 2016 Outstanding Public Health Woman of the Year by the University of South Florida’s College of Public Health.
-She is a board member of the Florida Healthy Kids Corporation and on the Health Initiatives Committee Advisory Group to the Florida Board of Governors.
+She is a board member of the Florida Healthy Kids Corporation.

 Dr. Philip's contributions to public health are not limited to Florida.
 She is president of the American Heart Association's six-state Greater Southeast Affiliate, and previously served at the Centers for Disease Control and Prevention (CDC) as an Epidemic Intelligence Service officer and preventive medicine resident.